How to Pull Off a Natural Looking White Wood Stain

 Staining the Wood:

-- Put on gloves and mask before working.
+- Put on gloves and a mask or PPE before working.

 - Lightly sand the wood before applying the stain.
 If your wood is painted, you can use turpentine to thin it out.